Yummy Lummy is about my relationship with food. I know that sounds corny and it’s become cliché after so many reality TV cooking shows.

 Favourite Food: Jook or congee because it’s comfort food and I can cook it in my favourite kitchen implement, i.e., my pressure cooker.
 Followed closely by wonton soup.

 Favourite Television: All of the live action series in the Star Trek Franchise, Thunderbirds are Go, Top Gear (the episodes with Clarkson, May and Hammond), Big Bang Theory.
-I’ve also developed a liking for Game of Thrones, Mad Men, True Blood, The Walking Dead, and Breaking Bad.
+I’ve also developed a liking for Game of Thrones, Mad Men, True Blood, The Walking Dead, Breaking Bad and Orange is the new black.
 I also like both the UK and US versions of House of Cards.

 Favourite Sports: Rugby League (Brisbane Broncos), Rugby Union (Queensland Reds) and Swimming (My favourite swimmer is Susie O’Neill) In terms of State of Origin, I have always been and forever will be a QUEENSLANDER